Pseudocoders-143/reverse-recipe-book/project-vision/team-agreement.md

   - Mark Nazarenko:
   - Josh Paskett:

-- *How will you communicate after hours and on the weekend?*
+- _How will you communicate after hours and on the weekend?_

-  - After hours and on weekends, We will continue to communicate through ...
+  - After hours and on weekends, we will continue to communicate through Discord.

-- *What is your strategy for ensuring everyone’s voice is heard?*
+- _What is your strategy for ensuring everyone’s voice is heard?_

-  - ...
+  - We will conduct a standup session at the start of work sessions to share what we've worked on as well as our current blockers.

-- *How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?*
+- _How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?_

   - ...